dfsnow/sno.ws/content/writing/2021-08-30-favorite-digital-things.md

 ## Software

 These are the things I use every day.
 It's a list whittled down over about 5 years.
-It's not exhaustive, but it's pretty close; I still use other stuff like Google Docs and Drive.
+It's not exhaustive, but it's pretty close; I still use other stuff like Word and Teams 💀.

 I have a strong preference for software that is fast, outwardly simple, and that does one thing extremely well.